 How ModelOp Gives You Control

-IT teams face many challenges: how to deploy, monitor and govern all the machine learning and AI workloads their company is building including the variety of open source options like R, Python and Tensorflow.
+IT teams face many challenges: how to deploy, monitor, and govern all the machine learning and AI workloads their company builds, including the variety of open source options like R, Python, and Tensorflow.
 This can be a daunting task for IT professionals, as they must support deployment as part of core business operations.

 R, Python, Scikit, Tensorflow, C, Matlab, Scala.
-ModelOp supports them.
+ModelOp supports them all.
 Apply your model to real-time data arriving in Kafka or REST or run it in batch against a database or file system.

-Model utilization, data skew, accuracy, latency, overall model productionization time, SLA and other metrics are captured in one place in a consistent format.
+Model utilization, data skew, accuracy, latency, overall model productionization time, SLA, and other metrics are captured in one place and in a consistent format.

-Define workflows to manage the entire lifecycle of a model from development to testing, to production, to continuous improvement and eventual retirement.
-ModelOp provides an out-of-the-box integration with github, docker, kubernetes, hdfs and sql databases.
+Define workflows to manage the entire life cycle of a model from development to testing, production to continuous improvement, and eventually, to retirement.
+ModelOp provides an out-of-the-box integration with Github, Docker, Kubernetes, HDFS and SQL databases.